DEFRA/ffc-development-guide/docs/developer-laptop-setup/install-vs-code.md

 Install on Windows via download from https://code.visualstudio.com/download

 ## Install StandardJS
-Defra's digital standards for JavaScript state that StandardJS coding standards should be used.
+In line with Defra's digital standards for JavaScript, StandardJS coding standards should be used.
 Visual Studio has an extension to validate syntax for StandardJS.
 1. Install StandardJS extension
 1. Disable VS Code JavaScript Validation by adding `"javascript.validate.enable": false` to settings.json
 1. Install StandardJS locally or globally